DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 BIG THANKS to Protogen for updating the scripts to work with the new Aussie Broadband Portal and other assistance in enabling multiple accounts and services to be used.

 ## Installation steps
 ## IMPORTANT NOTE If you are upgrading from a previous release of this skin, make sure you read the changelog below as everything has changed!
+OLD skins will NOT work with these new scripts and you should manually delete them.

 1) Install [Rainmeter](https://www.rainmeter.net/) (Minimum Version 4.1)
 2) Download [Aussie Broadband Usage 0.80.rmskin](/Aussie%20Broadband%20Usage%200.80.rmskin)
 3) Run the .rmskin to install it with Rainmeter, The abb.ini skin should be automatically loaded once installed otherwise use Manage Rainmeter to add it to desktop.